The History of Northbridge FC – established approximately 1952.

 NFC represents Willoughby City in both the local Kuringai and District Soccer Association and the prestigious Football NSW League.
 In 2012, teams were fielded in all age groups and most divisions, girls and boys, men’s and women’s teams being included, as well as friendship teams and development squads.
 The club also provides boots and other equipment to the Northbridge Nomads, the club’s sister teams in Cambodia.

-The synthetic oval at Northbridge Park, provided by Willoughby Council, has been a boon to the club, which in 2009 boasted 1700 members and 133 teams.
+The synthetic oval at Northbridge Oval, provided by Willoughby Council, has been a boon to the club, which in 2009 boasted 1700 members and 133 teams.